"The ability to sense the position of your body in space and being aware of where you should be able to move."

 According to Base-Line theory:

-Sensory feedback from the pelvic floor provides the Base starting point.
+Sensory feedback from the pelvic floor provides the Base starting point for reading the map accurately.

 Sense the sparkles.
 Feel your alignment.